-3. Establish sexual assault prevention training and awareness programs to educate Soldiers
+3. Establish sexual assault prevention training and awareness programs.

-5. Ensure leaders understand their roles and responsibilities regarding response to sexual assault victims, thoroughly investigate allegations of sexual assault, and take appropriate administrative and disciplinary action
+5. Ensure leaders understand their roles and responsibilities regarding response to sexual assault victims.

 7. Q.What does I. A.M.
 STRONG stand for?

-8. Q.What is the of the I. A.M.
+8. Q.What is the Purpose of the I A.M.
 STRONG campaign?

-9. Q.What should Soldiers Intervene Act and Motivate?
+9. Q.When should Soldiers intervene Act and motivate?

 13. Q.How can you “Be Prepared”?